Estimated reading time: 7 minutes

 Other advantages include the amount of time involved.
 Most of these trenchless repairs happen in just one day.

-There is less chance for tree roots to invade again, so repairs will last a very long time.
-Most companies guarantee their work for 50 years, but many people estimate that the work could last as long as 100 years.
+There is less chance for tree roots to invade again, so that repairs will last a very long time.
+Most companies guarantee their work for 50 years, but many people estimate that it could last as long as 100 years.